Lloyd Bowers

 My interest in Martin Luther started after I graduated from college and started working for my father's company.
 At that time, the Public Broadcasting Service ran a program called PBS Saturday Night at the Movies, introduced with the music of Modest Mussorgsky, Pictures at an Exhibition.
 I got my first viewing of Fritz Lang, Ingmar Bergman, Federico Fellini, and many others in that glorious hierarchy of film artists from watching PBS Saturday Night.

-I made a tally of all the movies about Martin Luther—about nine of them—and watched as many of them as I could find.
-They approached Martin Luther mostly as an important religious figure who preached a lot.
-They were, by and large, tedious films because they concentrated on the doctrinal aspects of the religious dispute between Luther and the Roman Catholic Church.
+I have made a tally of all the movies about Martin Luther—about nine of them—and watched as many of them as I could find.
+They approached Martin Luther mostly as an important religious figure who preached a lot, and they were, by and large tedious because they concentrated on the doctrinal aspects of Luther's religious dispute with the Roman Catholic Church.

 But even as the Church grew in power and influence, it also suffered from the same frailties that have marked every other human endeavor.
 We can read about similar experiences with the Israelites in the Old Testament.
 The Lord moved the Israelites from Egypt to the Promised Land, where they build cities and created centers of education, a religious hierarchy, and protected it all behind secure walls.